ietf-wg-cellar/matroska-specification/attachments.md

 ## Font files

-Font files MAY be added to a Matroska file as Attachments so that the font file may be used to display an associated subtitle track.
+Font files **MAY** be added to a Matroska file as Attachments so that the font file may be used to display an associated subtitle track.
 This allows the presentation of a Matroska file to be consistent in various environments where the needed fonts might not be available on the local system.

-To associate a font file with a subtitle track, the font file MUST be stored as an Attachment within the same Segment.
+To associate a font file with a subtitle track, the font file **MUST** be stored as an Attachment within the same Segment.

-For subtitle formats that reference a required font by name, such as SubStation Alpha (SSA/ASS), the Matroska Reader SHOULD use the font(s) stored in Attachments that match the names of those needed by the subtitle encoding.
-If the subtitle encoding requires fonts that use names that do not match the `FileName` of any `AttachmentFile Elements` then the Matroska Reader SHOULD attempt to find a system font to use with the subtitle track.
+For subtitle formats that reference a required font by name, such as SubStation Alpha (SSA/ASS), the Matroska Reader **SHOULD** use the font(s) stored in Attachments that match the names of those needed by the subtitle encoding.
+If the subtitle encoding requires fonts that use names that do not match the `FileName` of any `AttachmentFile Elements`, then the Matroska Reader **SHOULD** attempt to find a system font to use with the subtitle track.